healthykitchen101/healthykitchen101.com/blenders/reviews/linkchef/linkchef-hand-blender-800w.md

 *   Susceptibility to scratches
 *   Overwhelming suction strength

 LINKchef has recently introduced a new blender that is claimed to handle up to 99% of food preparation tasks, thereby reducing the need for multiple kitchen appliances.
 Featuring a durable blending shaft, adjustable speed settings, and a comprehensive set of accessories, this blender appears well-equipped to deliver on this promise.
 However, we know that real-world performance is key; mere advertising claims are often overstated.
-To this end, we’ve put our LINKchef immersion blender to a course of tests.
+To this end, we conducted a series of tests, comparing the LINKchef with a range of [popular immersion blenders](https://healthykitchen101.com/blenders/reviews/best/immersion-blenders/).
 The upcoming results may reveal a performance that's more ordinary than extraordinary for its price range.

 Performance
 -----------